Lay confession: Catholic Church

 Besides the practical manuals for the use of the priests may be mentioned the Manipulus curatorum of Guy de Montrocher (1333), the synodal statutes of William, Bishop of Cahors, about 1325, which oblige sinners to confess to a layman in case of necessity; all, however, agree in saying that there is no real absolution and that recourse should be had to a priest if possible.

 Practice corresponds to theory; in the medieval chansons de gestes and in annals and chronicles, examples of such confessions occur.
 Thus, Jean de Joinville relates, that the army of the Christians having been put to flight by the Saracens, each one confessed to any priest he could find, and at need to his neighbour; he himself thus received the confession of Guy d'Ybelin, and gave him a kind of absolution saying: "Je vous asol de tel pooir que Diex m'a donnei" (I absolve you with such power as God may have given me).
 In 1524 Bayard, wounded to death, prayed before his cross-shaped sword-hilt and made his confession to his "maistre d'ostel".
-Neither theory nor practice was erroneous from a Catholic theological pint of view.
+Neither theory nor practice was erroneous from a Catholic theological point of view.
 But when Martin Luther attacked and denied the power of the priest to administer absolution, and maintained that laymen had a similar power, a reaction set in.
 Luther was condemned by Pope Leo X and the council of Trent; this Council, without directly occupying itself with confession to a layman in case of necessity, defined that only bishops and priests are the ministers of absolution.

 Sixteenth-century authors, while not condemning the practice, declared it dangerous, e.g. Martin Aspilcueta (Navarrus), who with Dominicus Soto says that it had fallen into desuetude.
 Both theory and practice disappeared by degrees; at the end of the seventeenth century there remained scarcely a memory of them.